Tele-Abortion: Frequently Asked Questions

 7. Is there a Medicare rebate for tele-abortion?

 No. There is currently no Medicare rebate available for tele-abortion.
-The first consultation privately billed to your credit card for $90 and the second consultation is privately billed for $250.
+The first consultation is privately billed to your credit card for $90 and the second consultation is privately billed for $250 before your appointment.

 All follow-up and aftercare for medical abortion are free of charge, as it is covered by fees that you have already paid.